frame left Ruan Lingyu frame right

 "Film stars light the way for future women," article from Shanghai star

-Another nice Ruan page--Click on the Chinese name and the English version will appear
+Another nice Ruan page--Click on the English link at the bottom

 Silent Films Available on Video